Mimetic Explicit Time Discretiztions: The Harmonic Oscillator

 A little algebra gives

 So $C^n$ is {\em not} conserved.
 However, set

 and then the following two quantities are conserved:

-The important properties for the staggered scheme is that it is explicit, second order accurate and stable for $ \omega \, \Delta t / 2 < 1$.
+The important properties for the staggered scheme are that it is explicit, second order accurate and stable for $ \alpha = \omega \, \Delta t / 2 < 1$.
 By modifying the discretization, a similar result was obtained in \cite{SchuhmannWeiland2001}, Equation 45, for the Yee time discretization of Maxwell's equations.

 The code {\tt StaggeredOscillator.m} confirms that the two energies are constant to one part in $10^{15}$.
 The phase plane plots for the staggered grid and the second order equation are identical.
 The code also estimates that for $\omega = 1$, $\Delta t < 2$ is required for stability, but for such a large $\Delta t$ the numerical solution is very inaccurate, as made clear in Figure \ref{SecondOrderOsc}.
+So the stability constraint on the time step is far less stringent than the accuracy constraint.